marketlandscape/marketlandscape.github.io/about/index.md

 ETH — v0.1 · Initial release · 2026-01
 Altcoin — v0.1 · Initial release · 2026-01

+## Data sources

+Price and market data are obtained from public APIs and processed into index values.
+Availability and accuracy depend on upstream sources, occasional gaps or revisions may occur.

 ## Official presence

 This project is published exclusively at [marketlandscape.github.io](https://marketlandscape.github.io/).
 No other websites or domains represent this project.

 ## Contact

+For methodology, corrections, or publication issues:
 marketlandscape [at] proton [dot] me

 <!--